verytwisty/GutenbergTalk/PITCHME.md

 - Other useful features

 All the code I'm going to use is here: so you can follow along if you wish.
 !!!
 Git hub link to block file

 And all the presention files are located here
 !!!
 Link to the presentation on Git Hub

 ---

-# All information from this talk has been learnt on Zac Gordon's Gutenberg Block Development Course, please check it out for more detail and information
+## All information from this talk has been learnt on Zac Gordon's Gutenberg Block Development Course, please check it out for more detail and information

 https://javascriptforwp.com/product/gutenberg-block-development-course/

 ---

-# Getting started
+# [fit] Getting started

 ---